 - Shift into reverse.
-See OPERAT-ING IN REVERSE in BASIC PROCE-DURES subsection. - Check that the area behind you is clear.
+See the BASIC PROCEDURES subsection. - Check that the area behind you is clear.
 Continue to look backwards.
 Be careful not to strike anything with your front wheels as you back up.
 Slow and stop by releasing throttle and using brake, just like when operating normally. - Back for a few feet at time, stopping in between. - Keep your speed low and do not back up for long distances. - After you are comfortable with reverse, back into a parking space as shown in the diagram below.